North County Society Fine Art :

 Each committee member individually reviews her notes and gives a preliminary ranking to all the applicants.

+The committee meets to confer on this ranking.
+The discussion includes individual response to each applicant, and referral to the Power Point presentation of the students artwork.
 Students are then notified.
 Each applicant is contacted.
 Those who have not been awarded a scholarship are encouraged to continue to develop their skills and to persevere towards reaching their goals.

 The Scholarship Winner is promoted by North County Society of Fine Arts with an article and photo in the local newspapers and at the school's end-of-year award ceremony, if available.
 This scholarship has a small pool of applicants to draw from and will be awarding any where for $1000 to $2000.
 Best of luck.